 - Model an experiment and apply nonlinear statistical data analysis using Python or similar software;

 - Visualize data and design plots and figures of scientific quality using adequate software;

 - Draw conclusions from experimental data;

-- Report in writing on performed experiments using LaTeX on a level adequate for scientific work, e.g. BSc. or MSc. project or manuscripts for peer-reviewed international scientific journals;
+- Report in writing on experiments using LaTeX at a level adequate for scientific work, e.g. BSc. or MSc. project or manuscripts for peer-reviewed international scientific journals;

-A student will acquire competences to perform experiments independently, to perform numerical analysis of data and uncertainties and to report on results scientifically in the form of talks, reports and articles.
+Students will acquire the ability to both design and perform experiments independently, do numerical analysis of data and uncertainties and report on the results.

 Solid knowledge of mechanics, electromagnetism and quantum mechanics corresponding to the first 21 months of physics studies at a university.
 Basic laboratory skills.

-Feedback will be given continuously during the course - as a dialogue about suggested and conducted experiments, about the resulting products (report, scientific manuscript or oral presentation) as well as in connection with the oral presentation in the form of peer feedback.
+Feedback will be given continuously during the course - as a dialogue about suggested and conducted experiments and about the resulting products (report/scientific manuscript).

 - 7,5 ECTS